-- Seriously consider FBA for your key items, as it helps to drive buybox eligibility through better on-time delivery times, 100% tracked orders, few issues on late shipment rate or cancellation rate or shipping time
+- Consider FBA for your key items, as it helps to drive Buy Box eligibility through better on-time delivery times, 100% tracked orders, few issues on late shipment rate or cancellation rate or shipping time.

-- establish a system for responding to customer inquiries within 24 hours, 7 days a week – utilize a 3rd party software provider to respond to messages on the weekend if you don’t have anyone in house to handle that responsibility
+- Establish a system for responding to customer inquiries within 24 hours, 7 days a week—utilize a third party software provider to respond to messages on the weekend if you don’t have anyone in house to handle that responsibility.

-- utilize a 3rd party inventory management & shipping platform for the product and orders you fulfill from your warehouse.
-This will help to ensure your shipping time, delivery time & rate, and inventory depth are maximized
+- Utilize a third-party inventory management & shipping platform for the product and orders you fulfill from your warehouse.
+This will help to ensure your shipping time, delivery time & rate, and inventory depth are maximized.